Creosote contamination in Houston's Fifth Ward: Creosote

 Creosote has been used as a wood preservative since the 1800s.
 Distilled from coal tar and composed of more than 200 aromatic hydrocarbons, creosote was applied to outdoor wood products such as railway ties and utility poles to prevent rotting or consumption by termites and pests.
 In 1988, the U.S. Environmental Protection Agency's Integrated Risk Information System released a chemical assessment report on creosote, classifying it as a carcinogen.

 At the Fifth Ward railyard site, creosote waste materials were able to leach out of unprotected disposal pits and into the surrounding soil.
 Over time, a plume of concentrated liquid contaminants from the pits descended until it reached an impermeable soil layer and began to spread horizontally, pushing the creosote plume underneath the neighborhoods surrounding the railyard.
 Today, more than 110 homes in the Kashmere Gardens neighborhood sit above the plume.

+Polycyclic Aromatic Hydrocarbons

+Polycyclic aromatic hydrocarbons, also known as PAHs, are an umbrella term for a class of over 100 chemicals that are frequently present as a result of the partial burning of gas, wood, coal, or waste material.
+Additionally, they commonly appear in wood preservation sites such as the 5th Ward.
+These chemicals travel through water and adhere to soil particles, allowing them to seep into groundwater, lengthening the amount of time it takes for them to break down, which can be anywhere from months to years.
+PAHs located in groundwater have high chances of leaking into and contaminating drinking water, especially if the water is coming from a private well.
+PAHs also have capabilities, such as being hydrophobic, that allow them to spread through soil, air, water, and vegetation.
+The Environmental Protection Agency has designated 16 priority PAHs, 7 of which are expected carcinogens.